MY TOP 3 STRUGGLES • Lessons Learned - 6 Months Full-Time Freelancer

-I give ethic and stamina the credit for “Rising Star” badge on my profile in the first couple of months.
+I give my ethics and stamina the credit for “Rising Star” badge on my profile in the first couple of months.
 And I now have a “Top Rated” 100% Job Success badge on my profile now.

 I still fell into some situations that were not ideal and these things have taught me some awesome lessons.
-I am very thankful for them and their outcomes.
+I’m very thankful for them and their outcomes.

 MY LESSONS LEARNED:

 The person you are working with should be the decision maker for the project.

 Pick up an unfinished project can be a Red Flag & Sand Pit

 Set a time frame and stick with it as best as you can.
 Be a firm as you can with it.

 Even if the client is ok with it going over.
 (On and on…. it will probably go.)

 Don’t start working with a client until you have everything you need (if you can help it).

 Set the rules and workflow yourself.
 Clients want to be guided.
 You both are so much happier when everything is decided and explained before getting started.